The Ultimate Guide to Starting a Home-Based Catering Business

 Keeping your expenses low at the beginning can help you become profitable sooner.
 Instead of buying all new equipment and serving dishes, what can you find second-hand or borrow?
 Can you purchase and store ingredients in bulk to save some money?

-After you figure out your potential startup expenses, think about how you’ll pay for them.
+After you figure out your startup expenses, think about how you’ll pay for them.
 Will you be able to cover these startup costs out of your personal bank account, or do you need to seek a small business loan or grant?
 Even if you don’t need outside funds right away, you may want to secure a loan just to cover any possible emergencies that may occur as you get up and running.
-Unexpected expenses can crop up, like higher food prices or broken equipment that needs repair.
+Unexpected expenses crop up, like higher food prices or broken equipment that needs repair.

 Remember to factor in the cost of a rented kitchen space if you need one!